achuchulev/elastic-stack/README.md

-# elastic-stack
+# Log Aggregation with Elastic-Stack

-Sample repo with example of System Log Aggregation and Visualization with Elastic Stack and Kibana
+#### This is a sample repo with example of how to ship Linux system logs and application logs (nginx) with Logstash and Filebeat to Elasticsearch and make a visualization with Kibana

+### Pre-requisits

+- vagrant
+- git
+- virtualbox

+### High level overview